niyatiagg/pintos/README.md

 1. Project 1 : Alarm System :
     I implemented alarm system in thread scheduling to avoid busy waiting (which is particularly helpful in systems with one cpu)

      -> In a call to timer_sleep, a call to thread_sleep, with the no.of ‘ticks' it must sleep for, is made where the current thread’s sleep ticks are updated to ’ticks'.
-That thread is pushed to the back of the 'sleep' list and is blocked.
+That thread is pushed to the back of a 'sleep' list and is blocked.
 Every time the timer interrupt handler runs, it updates the threads in the 'sleep' list and monitors if they have slept enough, and adds them to the ready list if they have.

      -> Interrupts were turned off before the thread was blocked, curbing any attempts by another thread to be put to sleep simultaneously.
 It also prevents a race condition from timer interrupt.